topepo/Cubist/README.md

 * Quinlan.
 [Combining instance-based and model-based learning](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22Combining+instance-based+and+model-based+learning%22&btnG=). _Proceedings of the Tenth International Conference on Machine Learning_ (1993) pp. 236-243

 More details on Cubist can be found in [_Applied Predictive Modeling_](http://appliedpredictivemodeling.com/).
+A presentation on the model can be found [here](https://www.dropbox.com/s/2vf3swfbk48lfdc/RulesRulesRules.pdf?dl=0).

 To install the production version of the package, use: